Skip to Content

 We are respected global leaders in oiled wildlife response.

-Kerri is Director of Wildbase Oil Response within the Institute of Veterinary, Animal and Biomedical Sciences (IVABS), Massey University.
+Kerri is Director of Wildbase Oil Response within the School of Veterinary Science, Massey University.
 Kerri has a clinical and research background in avian and wildlife health and completed her PhD at Massey on coccidiosis in kiwis.

 Kerri has a strong interest in wildlife health associated with oil spills and has coordinated training programs for oiled wildlife response in both management and wildlife rehabilitation and was one of the Wildlife Managers during the C/V Rena oil spill in New Zealand (2011).
 She is also the co-ordinator of the National Oiled Wildlife Response Team (NOWRT) on behalf of Maritime New Zealand and is a key player in the establishment of a global response network for oiled wildlife response.